yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem parametru `Traits`szablonu .
+Typ jest synonimem dla parametru szablonu `Traits` .

 ### <a name="example"></a>Przykład